 Parameter Description Destination port The port of the router to which a copy of traffic from one or several ports will be sent.
 Select the relevant value from the drop-down list.

-Parameter Description Source port Select the mode for each port traffic from which should be copied to the destination port: Both: Copy incoming and outgoing traffic from the source port to the destination port.
-TX: Copy outgoing traffic from the source port to the destination port.
-RX: Copy incoming traffic from the source port to the destination port.
-Leave the None value for ports from which it is not required to copy traffic.
+Mode From the drop-down list, select the function operation mode: Both: Copy incoming and outgoing traffic to the destination port.
+TX: Copy outgoing traffic to the destination port.
+RX: Copy incoming traffic to the destination port.
+None: Not to copy traffic.